simonwu53/SUMO-Docker/README.md

 ### 1. Introduction

-This Dockerfile has only been tested on **Apple Silicon** Mac with **macOS 13.0 Ventura**.
+This Dockerfile has only been tested on **Apple Silicon** Mac with **macOS 13.0 Ventura**, but generally the Dockerfile should be useful for others who wants to build SUMO docker on their own.
 It is created as a workaround for Mac users with the latest macOS because of lack of the compatible Command Line Tool (CLT) to compile sumo packages.
-This guide contains the latest method of connecting X11 app via docker, while the old socket-passing way doesn't work and will not work [in the near future](https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949).
+This guide contains the latest method of connecting X11 app and enable OpenGL via docker, while the old socket-passing way doesn't work and will not work [in the near future](https://gist.github.com/paul-krohn/e45f96181b1cf5e536325d1bdee6c949).

+* TOC
+{:toc}

-#### 1.1 Contents
+#### 1.1 Files in repo

 * Dockerfile - docker file instructions for creating container image
 * README.md - this file as a manual for installation